refractionPOINT/lce_doc/docs/faq.md

 * MacOS 10.7 and up.

 ### What happens when the host is not connected to the internet?
 Detection and Response (D&R) rules are not currently mirrored in the sensor.
-This part of our roadmap as the D&R rules were always designed to be forward-deployable.

 When the host is offline, the sensor will keep collecting telemetry and store it locally in a "ring buffer" (which limits the total possible size).
 When the host is back online, the content of this buffer will